The Naming of the Canyon and JH Whitney

 John H. Whitney

-In the U.S. Census of 1880 for the San Fernando Township (see image below), there is a listing for 28-year old John Whitney from Pennsylvania, his 23-year old wife Aramanta (?), his 5-year old son Willie, his 3-year old daughter Mabel, and his 26-year old brother William B (along with boarder Frank Horne).
-His son was born in California, so John must have been in the state by 1875 and was still here in 1888 (the year Mabel died).
+In the U.S. Census of 1880 for the San Fernando Township (see image below), there is a listing for 28-year old John Whitney born about 1851 in Pennsylvania.
+He has a 23-year old wife Amanda (poorly written).
+They also have a 5-year old son Willie, and a 3-year old daughter Mable.
+Also living with them is John's 26-year old brother William B (along with boarder Frank Horne).
+John's son Willie was born in California, so John must have been in the state by 1875, which is what Amanda said in her future divorce papers.
+A second daughter named Nettie was born in the early 1880's.

 Whitney 1888 homestead patent for 35.32 acres (see the BLM/GLO land patent search page).
 He bought the land from the federal government.
 A patent gave him complete ownership of the land.